MARK B. BROWN

 Chapters in Edited Books

 "Rethinking Public Knowledge of Science: The Process of Crafting the Concept of Science in the Service of Citizens & Consumers," with Chris Toumey, John Besley, Meg Blanchard, Michael Cobb, Elaine Howard Ecklund, Margaret Glass, Thomas Guterbock, A. Eamonn Kelly, and Bruce Lewenstein.
 In Knowledges and Publics: Beyond Deficit, Engagement and Transfer, ed.
 Simon Locke and Lorraine Allibone.
-Newcastle on Tyne: Cambridge Scholars Publishing, in press.
+Newcastle on Tyne: Cambridge Scholars Publishing, 2013.

 "Comment les scientifiques représentent-ils les citoyens dans les débats publics?"
 [How do scientists represent citizens in public debate?] in La Science et le Débat public, ed.
 Marie-Françoise Chevallier-Le Guyader, 117-128.
 Arles: Actes Sud / IHEST, 2012.